supplement benefit, herb for memory and mental enhancement -

 170 healthy participants were recruited for this investigation.
 Neuropsychological testing using the Cognitive Drug Research cognitive assessment system was conducted at baseline and after 90 days of treatment with a special extract of bacopa monniera (2 x 150 mg KeenMind) or placebo.
 The bacopa monniera product significantly improved performance on the 'Working Memory' factor, more specifically spatial working memory accuracy.
 The number of false-positives recorded in the Rapid visual information processing task was also reduced for the bacopa monniera group following the treatment period.
 The current study provides support for the two other published studies reporting cognitive enhancing effects in healthy humans after a 90 day administration of the bacopa monniera extract.
 KeenMind is a bacopa extract with 55 percent bacosides.

 of Bacopa monniera on cognitive function in healthy human subjects.

 The current study examined the chronic effects of an extract of bacopa on cognitive function in healthy human subjects.
-The study was a double-blind placebo-controlled independent-group design in which subjects were randomly allocated to one of two treatment conditions, bacopa (300 mg) or placebo.
+Subjects were randomly allocated to one of two treatment conditions, bacopa 300 mg or placebo.
 Neuropsychological testing was conducted pre-(baseline) and at 5 and 12 weeks post drug administration.
-The herb significantly improved speed of visual information processing measured by the IT task, learning rate and memory consolidation compared to placebo, with maximal effects evident after 12 weeks.
+The herb significantly improved speed of visual information processing, learning rate and memory consolidation compared to placebo, with maximal effects evident after 12 weeks.
 These findings suggest that Bacopa monniera may improve higher order cognitive processes that are critically dependent on the input of information from our environment such as learning and memory.

 Antidepressant activity of standardized extract of Bacopa monniera in experimental models of depression in rats.